123jimin/voltedit/README.md

 ## Features
 Currently, these features are available.
 Note that this editor is in *very* early stage of active development now.

-* Importing KSH files via drag-drop
+* Importing KSH and KSON files via drag-drop
 	* Currently only notes, lasers, and beat lines are visible.
 * Exporting to KSON format
 * Multi-column view using WebGL